awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 ### AWS CLI<a name="custom-managing.storage-modify.CLI"></a>

 To modify the storage for an RDS Custom for Oracle DB instance, use the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) AWS CLI command\.
 Set the following parameters as needed:
++ `--db-instance-class` – A new instance class\.
+For supported classes, see [DB instance class support for RDS Custom for Oracle](custom-reqs-limits.md#custom-reqs-limits.instances)\.
 + `--allocated-storage` – Amount of storage to be allocated for the DB instance, in gibibytes\.
 It must be greater than the current value, and from 40–65,536 GiB\.
 + `--storage-type` – The storage type, gp2 or io1\.
 + `--iops` – Provisioned IOPS for the DB instance, if using the io1 storage type\.